bit-dna/bitdnablog/_posts/2019-02-01-education.md

 Brushing off the prospect’s question will make you seem more interested in your agenda than their own.
 Instead, acknowledge them and explain why it’s mutually beneficial to table this discussion until later.

-2. “Good question.
-Do you see price being a major obstacle to this purchase?"
+<h3>2.
+“Good question.
+Do you see price being a major obstacle to this purchase?"</h3>

 There are some objections that can't be overcome.
 If your prospect’s request comes right after they've asked for pricing information or your prices are available online, it’s possible they don't have the budget to purchase your product at full price.
 They're trying to learn whether you’ll consider a discount.
 Say no, and they’ll likely walk away.